Choosing Between a Local Church and a Messianic Congregation

 The below article contains a response written in 1989 by our founder, Moishe Rosen, to a question concerning Messianic congregations.
 To read our stance on why we support Messianic congregations, which can play an important role in helping Jewish believers maintain a very significant part of their identity,

-please see this more recent article by David Brickner.
+please see this more relevant article about this by David Brickner.

 Question: I appreciate my church.
 The pastor is a good preacher and he sticks to the word of God!
 The singles group is great.
 I have loads of friends there.
 But a Messianic congregation is being started a few miles from my home.
 I am really torn as to whether I should join that group or stay with my church.
 The leader of the new congregation is saying that every Jewish believer in the area ought to be committed to this Messianic congregation.
 Do you think that every Jewish believer should go to a Messianic congregation?
 What would you advise in my case?
 Incidentally, I have been a believer for four years.